medurubharath/Git-Commands-Detailed-Repo/Readme.md

 What is Git?

 		Free and open source version control system

 What is version control?

 		The management of changes to document,computer programs,large websites and other collection of information

 What is difference git and github?

-		git    : Its a tool that track the code to the code
-		github : Its is a websites where you can host all your repositories
+		git    : Its a tool that track the code changes github : Its a websites where you can host all your repositories in remote

 Git Commands:

-	clone  : Bring to local system
+	clone  : Bring to local system/ENV
 	add    : track your files and changes in git
 	commit : save the files in git
 	push   : upload git commits to a remote repo like Github
 	pull   : Download changes from remote to local machine [ oppsite of push ]

-CLONE:
+Clone:

       git clone URL

+Note:
-Note:     Untracked : Created a new file but not added to track it.
+Untracked : Created a new file but not added to track it.
 Tracking can be done by using git add command

+    git status
 Add:  Two ways

 	git add .          # add multiple files
     git add filename   #single file with filename

+Note :
+If cloned using http url use before commit

+    git config --global user.email "you@example.com"
+    git config --global user.name "Your Name"

+Commit :

+    git commit -m "Content of commit message"
+Push:

+    git push

+Github Workflow:

+    Write code -> Commit changes  -> Create PR

+Local Git Workflow:

+    Write code -> Stage changes -> Commit changes  -> Push changes  -> Create PR [ git add ]      [ git commit ]      [ git push ]